Setting Up and Testing Sophos Firewall Application Control

 - Activating application recognition for reporting and analysis

-- Preparing traffic shaping for recognized applications
+- Preparing traffic shaping for recognised applications

 Prerequisites